PoCInnovation/Workshops/software/11.CUDA/README.md

 - [Thread synchronization](https://www.google.com/).

-## **Step 3 - :framed_picture: Image filter**
+## **Step 3 - 🖼️ Image filter**

 Congratulations, you are now comfortable with CUDA!
-Now, let's see a more... complicated example :dizzy_face:.
+Now, let's see a more... complicated example 😵.

-> :triangular_flag_on_post: **Task 3: Scan a color image and determine the gray value of each pixel to transform the image to black and white.**
+> 🚩 **Task 3: Scan a color image and determine the gray value of each pixel to transform the image to black and white.**

 For this last step of the workshop, a large part of the code is voluntarily given to you.
 Moreover, you won't have to worry about memory!